Duarte, California

 Duarte (/ˈdwɑrti, duˈɑrteɪ/) is a city in Los Angeles County, California, United States.
 As of the 2020 census, the city population was 21,727.
+Duarte is located on historic U.S. Route 66, which today follows Huntington Drive through the middle of the city.
 It is bounded to the north by the San Gabriel Mountains, to the north and west by the cities of Bradbury and Monrovia, to the south by the city of Irwindale, and to the east by the cities of Irwindale and Azusa.
-Duarte is located on historic U.S. Route 66 which today follows Huntington Drive through the middle of the city.
-The town is named after Andrés Avelino Duarte, a Californio ranchero who founded the community.
+The town is named after Andrés Avelino Duarte, a California ranchero (rancher) who founded the community on his land grant, Rancho Azusa de Duarte.

 History

 Around 500 B.C., a band of Shoshonean-speaking Indians established settlements in what is now the San Gabriel Valley.
-These Native Americans came to be called the Gabrieliño Indians (after San Gabriel, the local mission) by early Spanish explorers, but now prefer to be called the Tongva.
+These Native Americans were dubbed the Gabrieliño Indians (after San Gabriel, the local mission) by early Spanish colonial explorers, but now generally prefer to be called the Tongva.
 Since the San Gabriel Valley area was home to large numbers of oak trees such as coast live oak and interior live oak, a staple of the Tongva diet was an acorn meal made by boiling acorn flour.

 Spanish era

 Duarte's history with Europeans dates back to 1769, when all land in California was claimed by the king of Spain.
-The first Europeans visited the San Gabriel Valley, including Duarte, during a 1769 expedition from San Diego to Monterey Bay commanded by Don Gaspar de Portolà.
+The first Europeans visited the San Gabriel Valley during a 1769 expedition from San Diego to Monterey Bay commanded by Don Gaspar de Portolà.
 Accompanying Portolà was a Franciscan priest from Junípero Serra's order in Mexico, Juan Crespí, who served as the diarist of the expedition.
 Much of what is known of early California is known only from the detailed descriptions recorded by Crespi.

 On September 8, 1771, the Franciscans established the Mission San Gabriel Arcangel in the San Gabriel Valley.
 The mission was a resting point for early California travelers and gathered most of the native Tongva into an agricultural lifestyle.
 Following Mexican independence in 1821, the mission lands were nationalized.

 Mexican era

 On May 10, 1841, the governor of Alta California, Juan Bautista Alvarado, granted to former Mexican corporal Andrés Avelino Duarte and his wife nearly 7000 acre of prime land in the central-northern San Gabriel Valley.
 Duarte named his new holdings "Rancho Azusa de Duarte".
-The name Azusa was derived from Asuksa-gna, the name of the Tongva settlement on the Foothills of California, on the western side of the alluvial fan where the San Gabriel River exits the San Gabriel Mountains; a portion of this area forms the northeasternmost corner of Duarte.
+The name Azusa was derived from Asuksa-gna, meaning "skunk place," the name of the Tongva settlement on the foothills of the San Gabriel Valley, on the western side of the alluvial fan where the San Gabriel River exits the San Gabriel Mountains; a portion of this area forms the northeastern-most corner of Duarte.
 That land grant now comprises portions of Arcadia, portions of Monrovia, all of Bradbury, all of Duarte, portions of Irwindale, portions of Azusa and a portion of Baldwin Park.
 Corporal Duarte had the local Indians build a small hut for his family and help him plant a kitchen garden and orchards near "the Indian Springs of the Asuksas" (in what is now Fish Canyon).